Customize UFT Developer runtime engine settings

-Select whether to use Basic authentication (username & password) or Use execution token as credentials when connecting to UFT Mobile.
+Select whether to use Basic authentication (username & password) or Use access key as credentials when connecting to UFT Mobile.

 The option to select depends on the authentication type required by your UFT Mobile server.

-If you selected Use execution token, enter the execution access key you received from UFT Mobile.
+If you selected Use access key, enter the execution access key you received from UFT Mobile.